Enrico Bertaggia: Racing career

 Enrico Agostino Bertaggia was born on 19 September 1964 in Noale, Veneto, Italy.

 As a professional race car driver, Bertaggia began his career in 1982 and continued for almost 25 years.
 He entered many prestigious and difficult Championship Races including Formula 3 where he was the Italian Formula 3 Champion in 1987, and in 1988, when he succeeded in the feat of winning both the Formula 3 race in Monte Carlo and the Macau Grand Prix with Damon Hill coming in second and Jean Alesi in third position.
 He made his debut in Formula 3000 in 1988.
-In the 1988 International Formula 3000 Championship he was entered in four races, failed to qualify in the first three and then managed a "career-best" 19th position at Jerez.
+In the 1988 International Formula 3000 Championship, he was entered in four races, failed to qualify in the first three and then managed a "career-best" 19th position at Jerez.

-In 1989 he obtained a Formula One ride with Coloni, replacing Pierre-Henri Raphanel.
+In 1989, Bertaggia obtained a Formula One ride with Coloni, replacing Pierre-Henri Raphanel.
 He participated in six races towards the end of the season and was in fact the slowest entrant in all six.
 He was entered for two Grand Prix with Andrea Moda in 1992, but the team was excluded from the first, and withdrew from the second, following which Bertaggia left the team.
 He made an attempt to return to Andrea Moda with a new sponsorship deal, but owner Andrea Sassetti had already used up his allowed number of driver changes.

-In 1990 and 1991 Bertaggia raced Formula 3000 in Japan with the Footwork team.
-In 1995 he was runner up at the 24 Hours of Le Mans in the GT2 class with Callaway Corvette.
+In 1990 and 1991, Bertaggia raced Formula 3000 in Japan with the Footwork team.
+In 1995, he was runner up at the 24 Hours of Le Mans in the GT2 class with Callaway Corvette.

-His career continued and included Super Touring Car Championships, Porsche Carrera Cup and Sportscar Racing.
+Bertaggia's career continued and included Super Touring Car Championships, Porsche Carrera Cup and Sportscar Racing.

 Coaching

 Bertaggia has worked as the Chief Instructor at the Italian Federal School for young and talented race car drivers, which has been exclusively granting national professional racing licenses since 1992.
-After working at various professional driving schools (BMW, Renault) in 1987 Enrico Bertaggia became the Course Director for the Official Ferrari Driving School and the only instructor worldwide to teach the private glamorous Ferrari Enzo Courses.
+After working at various professional driving schools (BMW, Renault) in 1987, Bertaggia became the Course Director for the Official Ferrari Driving School and the only instructor worldwide to teach the private glamorous Ferrari Enzo Courses.
 He was also Chief Instructor at the Alfa Romeo safety driving school and the Maserati Master GT School.

-In February 2005 Bertaggia joined the staff at Ferrari GB as Chief Instructor for the exclusive and prestigious Ferrari GB official Club “Fiorano Ferrari”.
-He was made MotorSports Director at Ferrari GB and has created a 6 car team for the Ferrari European Challenge races as well as continuing to take the responsibility for the "Fiorano Ferrari" track days.
+In February 2005, Bertaggia joined the staff at Ferrari GB as Chief Instructor for the exclusive and prestigious Ferrari GB official Club “Fiorano Ferrari”.
+He was made MotorSports Director at Ferrari GB and has created a six car team for the Ferrari European Challenge races as well as continuing to take the responsibility for the "Fiorano Ferrari" track days.